DelNov/T-Flows/readme.md

 ## Thermally-driven cavity flow <a name="test_cases_thermally_driven"></a>

-Thermally driven cavity flow bears many similarities with the lid-driven [cavity flow](#tests_lid_driven_cavity).
+Thermally driven cavity flow bears many similarities with the lid-driven [cavity flow](#tests_lid_driven).
 Both of these flows occur in enclosures with square cross-section, both are without inflows and outflows facilitating prescription of boundary conditions, both are occuring in ddomains which are long enough in spanwise direction so that the assumption of two-dimsionality or periodicity can be made.
 Owing to their simplicity, both of these cases have widely been used by CFD community for benchmarking and verification of CFD codes and both are well documented.

 The biggest differences between the cases is the driving force.
 Whereas the lid-driven cavity flow is driven by shear created by top moving wall, thermally driven cavity is driven by the buoyancy forces occurring on vertical opposing sides of the problem domain:

 ![Thermally-driven cavity domain!](Documentation/Manual/Figures/thermally_driven_domain.png "Thermally driven cavity domain")

 In the figure above the left (red) wall is kept at higher temperature than the right wall (blue), which creates clockwise motion of the fluid.

+We will use this case to introduce a few new concepts in T-Flows:
+- instruct _Process_ to solve energy equation (temperature)
+- specify different boundary conditions for temperature (Dirichlet or Neumann)
+- changing from default under-relaxation parameters
+- setting the linear solver tolerances
+- setting the initial condition
 To solve this case, please go to the directory: ```[root]/Tests/Manual/Thermally_Driven/Direct``` where you can find the following files:

 ```
 Direct/
 ├── convert.scr
+├── therm_driven.geo
-└── therm_driven.geo
+└── therm_driven.msh.gz
 ```

 The ```.geo``` file is the GMSH script.
-Since the geometries for the lid-driven [cavity flow](#tests_lid_driven_cavity) and this case are almost the same, the similarity in the ```.geo``` shouldn't be a suprise.
+Since the geometries for the lid-driven [cavity flow](#tests_lid_driven) and this case are almost the same, the similarity in the ```.geo``` shouldn't be a suprise.
 You can find the following differences:
 ```
 A    =  1.0;  // length and height of the cavity
 B    =  0.1;  // width of the cavity
 NA   = 60;    // resolution in length and height
 NB   =  3;    // resolution in width (periodic direction)
 BUMP = 0.1;   // control clustering towards the walls
 ...
 ...
 // Set lines to transfinite
 // (+1 is because GMSH expects number of points here)
 Transfinite Curve {1, 2, 3, 4} = NA+1  Using Bump BUMP;
 ...
 ...
 // Define boundary conditions
 Physical Surface("upper_wall", 27) = {21};
 Physical Surface("left_wall", 28) = {17};